 When students are prevented by circumstances beyond their control from completing a course and it is too late to withdraw, an instructor may assign a G grade.
 The G grade option should only be available when the student has been attending a course and has been making regular progress.
-There should be some compact, clearly defined collection of work (e.g., a final examination or a term paper) to be performed to complete the work of the course.
+The student and instructor are expected to complete, sign, and submit the G Grade Record Form, which serves as documentation of the work (e.g., a final examination or a term paper) that must be completed in order to finish the class.
 The instructor has discretion to decide if a G grade is appropriate and is under no compulsion to grant a G grade for substantially incomplete work.
 If a significant part of the work is incomplete and the student has not officially withdrawn, the appropriate grade is an F.